SpiralArm/liftmodules-aws-sns/README.md

          "net.liftmodules" %% "aws" % "sns" % (liftVersion+"-1.0.0")

-3. Configure your connection in `Boot.scala`:
+3. Configure your connection:

-	You need to supply AWS access key and secret, the topic ARN you have configured in the AWS management console, the path in your Lift app you want to register for receiving notifications, and the host port and protocol of your Lift app.
+	You need to supply:
+	* AWS access key and secret
+	* the topic ARN you have configured in the AWS management console
+	* the path in your Lift app you want to register for receiving notifications
+	* the public host port and protocol of your Lift app.

+	In `Boot.scala`:

         val config = SNSConfig(
          AWSCreds("accessKey", "secret"),
          "arn:aws:sns:us-east-1:something:topic",
          "sns" :: Nil,
           "66.123.45.678",
           9090,
       	  Protocol.HTTP
         )

 4. Register a handler and initialise in `Boot.scala`: